primesearch/mfaktc/README.txt

 - The user interface isn't hardened against malformed input.
 There are some checks but when you really try you should be able to screw it up.
-- The GUI of your OS might be very laggy while running mfaktc. (newer GPUs with compute capabilty 2.0 or higher can handle this _MUCH_ better) Comment from James Heinrich:
+- The GUI of your OS might be very laggy while running mfaktc. (newer GPUs with compute capability 2.0 or higher can handle this _MUCH_ better) Comment from James Heinrich:
     Slower/older GPUs (e.g. compute v1.1) that experience noticeable lag can get a significant boost in system usability by reducing the NumStreams